 Extra Costs of Buying A Home

 Some lending institutions request an appraisal of the property you are purchasing.
 If the property requires a new appraisal, the cost is something that you are responsible for as a buyer.
 Appraisal fees can vary from $200 – $400 depending on the property and appraisal company, which is assigned by your lending institution.

 Your lender might also request an updated property survey if the current owner doesn’t have one on record or it is outdated.
 Costs for surveys vary based on the property, but you can generally budget between $700 - $1,000 for a new property survey.

 You can budget approximately 1.4% of the closing price of the home for your property taxes.
 Depending on the downpayment, a lending institution may include property taxes in your monthly mortgage payments.

 4.)
 Property Insurance

 Home insurance is required for a minimum of 80% of your home’s value.
 Policies vary based on home structure, elevation, home safety features, and location.
 Because there are so many variables involved, we shy away from listing insurance costs.
 It’s best to reach out to multiple insurance companies to get a quote directly related to the property in which you are

 5.)
 Home Inspection

 Buyers are usually responsible for the costs of a home inspection for a property they have under contract.
-There are numerous types of inspections and packages each inspection company offers.
-But, prices for inspections usually vary between $300 - $500 based on home size and location.
+Prices for a home inspection usually vary between $300 - $500 based on home size and location.
 Then, there are additional costs for "Four-Point" inspections, wind mitigations, wood-destroying organism reports, etc. Be sure to ask your lender which inspection report types are required for their lending process.

 6.)
 Association Fees